 Before January 1, 1999, state statute (ORS 199) provided that when territory was annexed to a city that was wholly within a district, the territory was automatically annexed to the district as well.
 That statute no longer applies in this area.
 Therefore, each annexation to Oregon City needs to be followed by a separate annexation of the territory to the Tri-City Service District.
-The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the city annexation.
+The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance annexing the property.
+The property owner is responsible for initiating annexation to Tri-City.